rustyeddy/garden-station/use-cases.md

 ### Pump Control from App

-I want to manually control the pump from an application
+> I want to manually control the pump from an application

 #### Requirements

 1. Pump control API

+### Schedule based watering

+> I want to be able to schedule watering periods by schedule

+#### Requirements

+1. Scheduler based on calendar

 ### Station Display

-I want to be able to read soil moisture level and other environmental data on the garden station directly
+> I want to be able to read soil moisture level and other environmental
+> data on the garden station directly

 #### Requirements